MileHacker Logo

 Banking & ATMs

 Banking hours are limited and prone to change.
-ATMs are available but often unreliable.
+ATMs can be found but often unreliable.
 They frequently run out of cash or do not accept foreign cards.
-It is not advisable to depend on ATMs as your main source of funds.
+It is not advisable to are based on ATMs as a main source of funds.

 Financial Advice